-District officers take office on January 1, whereas International officers begin their terms with their election at the International convention.
-This intervening period is very valuable in that it enables the International organization to prepare the program and policies of the administration for the following district and club year beginning January 1, and present it to the District Governors elect in time for them to get ready to promote the work in the districts.
+District officers take office on January 1st, whereas International officers begin their terms with their election at the International convention.
+This intervening period is very valuable in that it enables the International organization to prepare the program and policies of the administration for the following district and club year beginning January 1st, and present it to the District Governors elect in time for them to get ready to promote the work in the districts.

-The management and control of the affairs of the district, not otherwise provided for in the district By-laws, and subject to the direction of the Board of Trustees of Kiwanis International, are vested in the District Board of Trustees, which is composed of the District Governor, Immediate Past Governor, Lieutenant Governors, Secretary, and Treasurer.
+The management and control of the affairs of the district, not otherwise provided for in the district By-laws, and subject to the direction of the Board of Trustees of Kiwanis International, are vested in the District Board of Trustees, which is composed of the District Governor, Immediate Past Governor, Lieutenant Governors, Secretary, Treasurer, and one Trustee from each Kiwanis club in the district.